top of page

 1. Let your eggs come to room temperature but get them in the incubator within a few hours with the pointy end down, especially with Black Copper Marans eggs.
 They are very sensitive.
 The air sac won't reattach until the eggs are put in the incubator.
 You want to allow them to come to room temperature slowly and then put them in the incubator.
 If they have been cold be sure to let them warm up slowly and don't shock them with quick or erratic temperature changes.
 Put them in an egg carton, pointy tip down, and close the carton lid allowing them to come to room temperature.

 2. Have your incubator ready to go.
 Make sure your thermometer is properly calibrated and humidity and temperature are already correct and stable.
-The temperature should be between 99.5 degrees Fahrenheit.
+The temperature should be between 99.5 to 100 degrees Fahrenheit.
 I have the GQF Cabinet and Hatching Cabinet.
-I have been keeping my humidity at 40% in both.
-I am currently getting about a 80% hatch rate on my Olive Eggs and BC1OE.
-As I continue to test hatch I will update you with more information.
+Many people have great success hatching my eggs using the Brinsea, Chickcozy, and MaticoopX30 incubators.

 Please note, the darker the egg the more difficult it is to see and you will need a very bright candler.
 Personally, I don’t touch my eggs.
-I set it and forget until I move them to the hatching cabinet.
-I leave them until they start hatching.
-This year I am trying not to interfere.
+I "set-it and forget-it" until I move them to the hatching cabinet.
+I leave them alone until they start hatching.
 The less they are handled the better off they are.
-Some chicks are going to fully develop and not inner pip, or they may inner pip but die in the shell.
+Some chicks will fully develop and not inner pip, or they may inner pip but die in the shell.
 This happens.
-Ask any honest breeder and it is just a part of hatching eggs, especially with Marans.
+Ask any honest breeder, it is just a part of hatching eggs, especially with Marans.

 Dry Hatch vs. Wet Hatch?